SahilKr24/aria2aws/README.md

 -We have successfully installed aria2.

-### *Step 3:* Setting up rsync
+### *Step 3:* Setting up rclone

 To install rclone run:

         $ curl https://rclone.org/install.sh | sudo bash

-Once rsync is installed we need to set it up for google drive.
+Once rclone is installed we need to set it up for google drive.
 Here is the link for the official documentation for setting up rync with google drive.

 [official documnetation](https://rclone.org/drive/)